Free UK Delivery

 If you're new to camping, the thought of putting your tent up might be a bit stressful.
 And, if you've never done it before, it really can be.
 From knowing where each of the poles goes to securing your groundsheet and making sure everything is pegged correctly, there's a lot to think about.
 If you have kids to entertain as well, your stress levels might rise quite quickly.

-2. Practice before you go
+2. Practice putting up your tent before you go

-3. Pitching your tent
+3. Deciding where to pitch your tent

-4. How to put up a tent
+5. How to put up a tent

 Whether you have bought a brand new tent or a second hand one, check that you have all of the pieces to put up your tent.
 Your tent should come with an instruction booklet, listing everything that comes with the tent.
 If it is second hand, enter the tent make and model online and you should be able to find a list of what's included.